1. Home

 Evaluation works by uniquely identifying each thing that you want to compare against your segments and flags.
 We call this an entity in the Flipt ecosystem.
 More often than not this will be a user, but we didn’t want to make any assumptions about how your application works, which is why entity was chosen.

-what you want to test against in your application
+What you want to test against in your application

 It could be a: